cheezgi/kitten-projects/README.md

     said 9999 bottles of beer taking almost an entire minute to complete.
     If your program works as intended when compiled, it is much faster however.

-*   Lack of solid control flow.
-Recursion is possible, so I'm able to easily implement loops *my* way, but using `{ stuff } loopWhile` to push a function to the stack feels clunky and difficult to work with.
-There is also no `else if` which is... interesting.

 *   The semicolon `;` rules are confusing.
 This can lead to some unhelpful error messages if you don't understand them, which I didn't.
 For example: